Mark Nolan

 • Post-sentence detention or monitoring for terrorism risk in Australian States.

-• Legal Psychology in Australia (2nd Edition, Thomson Reuters Law Book).
+• Legal Psychology in Australia (2nd Edition, in preparation, Thomson Reuters Law Book).

 • Memory of complainants in decided cases of historical institutional child sexual abuse.